autarch/houseabsolute.com/content/classes/index.md

 your company and teach them for sufficiently reasonable sums of money.
 [Contact me to discuss this further][1].

+<span id="introduction-to-go"></span>
 ## Introduction to Go

-There are a few million new languages making buzz on the Internet these days, and Go is one of them!
-Go hits a nice sweet spot between ease of coding, speed of execution, and modern features such as type inferencing, concurrency, and a minimalist but well-designed OO system.
+Go hits a nice sweet spot between ease of coding, speed of execution, and modern features such as type inferencing, concurrency, and a minimalist but useful OO system.

 In this class, I'll introduce you to Go basics including syntax, the type system, OO in Go, packages and package management, and concurrency.

 This is a hands-on course.
 Each lecture section is followed by a hands-on exercise section where you put what you've just learned into practice.
-The instructor will work with each student individually as needed to help you get the most from these exercises.
+I will work with each student individually as needed to help you get the most from these exercises.

 This class is aimed at anyone who wants to learn Go.
 You must have experience programming in at least one other language, but no assumptions are made about